jazho76/speculative_execution_exp/README.md

 - A fake secret buffer is allocated in user space

-This avoids kernel-mapping issues and keeps the PoC deterministic.
+This avoids kernel-mapping issues and keeps the experiment deterministic.

-2. Encoding buffer
+2. Communication buffer

 - A shared communication buffer of 256 pages (256 × 4096 bytes) is used.
 - One page per possible byte value